mugwort foliage

 Growth habit

-Herbaceous invasive; leaves deeply dissected, similar to ragweed, but strongly scented like chrysanthemum; Height to 4 ft., but tolerates close mowing and cultivation.
+Mugwort is an herbaceous (not woody) spreading, invasive plant.
+The leaves are deeply dissected, similar to ragweed, but strongly scented like chrysanthemum.
+It tolerates mowing and can grow to a height of 4 feet.
 Very difficult to control.

 Reproduction